retroj/mowedline-manual/index.md

 its contents.

 The runtime configuration is written in scheme.
-It can either be `~/.mowedline` or `~/.config/mowedline/init.scm`.
+It can either be `~/.mowedline`, `~/.config/mowedline/init.scm`, or passed along with the `-config` command.
 This file is loaded when the daemon starts, and sets variables that affect global settings or creates windows.
 If the config script does not create any windows (or if there is no config script) then the default window is created.

 Obtaining Mowedline